mickmed/fb-react-demo/README.md

 ### React Router
 - Allows for different components to be rendered depending on what route is hit.

+### Lifting State
+- A method to update state from a lower component to a higher component

 ### Component Heirarchy
                App
               /   \